hmdnu/sipreman/README.md

 # Project Based Learning
 ## Sistem Informasi Prestasi Mahasiswa

+Note: this docs may be a bit missleading because im too lazy to edit it to new one, and this project is maybe 40% away of being complete and no i wont be finishing it.

 Jurusan Teknologi Informasi, Prodi Sistem Informas Bisnis, Politeknik Negeri Malang.

 ## SQL Builder Guide